MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/tutorial/bing-entities-search-single-page-app.md

             renderErrorMessage("Empty response (are you sending too many requests too quickly?)");
         }
     if (divHidden("pole") && divHidden("mainline") && divHidden("sidebar"))
         showDiv("noresults", "No results.<p><small>Looking for restaurants or other local businesses?
-Those currently areen't supported outside the US.</small>");
+Those currently aren't supported outside the US.</small>");
     }

     // Any other HTTP status is an error